 - Among eligible Ad Exchange line items, the highest priority (lowest priority number) line item is selected.
 If two or more Ad Exchange line items have the same highest priority, then one is chosen by Ad Manager.

-Ad Manager then calls Ad Exchange (using the selected Ad Exchange line item) to see if it can provide a bid with a higher price than both the temporary CPM of Line Item A and the value CPM of Line Item B. Calling Ad Exchange only means that Ad Exchange gets a chance to compete with Ad Manager; it doesn't necessarily mean that an Ad Exchange ad gets served (see Step 3 for that).
+Ad Manager then calls Ad Exchange (using the selected Ad Exchange line item) to see if it can provide a bid with a higher price than the temporary CPM of Line Item A. Calling Ad Exchange only means that Ad Exchange gets a chance to compete with Ad Manager; it doesn't necessarily mean that an Ad Exchange ad gets served (see Step 5 for that).

-If Ad Manager calls Ad Exchange in Step 2, eligible Ad Exchange ads compete with Line Item A and Line Item B on a CPM basis.
-The reserve price for Ad Exchange ads is at least the maximum of the temporary CPM from guaranteed Line Item A and the remnant value CPM from Line Item B. (The reserve price may be higher than this maximum due to other publisher configurations, such as rules.)
+If Ad Manager calls Ad Exchange in Step 4, eligible Ad Exchange ads and Line Item B compete with Line Item A on a CPM basis in Step 5.
+The reserve price for Ad Exchange ads is at least the maximum of the temporary CPM from guaranteed Line Item A. (The reserve price may be higher than this maximum due to other publisher configurations, such as unified pricing rules.)

 Any Ad Exchange ad selected to serve still adheres to the conditions of Preferred Deals or Private Auctions, if applicable.

-- If no eligible Ad Exchange ad can beat the reserve price, Ad Manager fills the impression with the line item that provided the highest CPM in Step 2: Either Line Item A based on its temporary CPM, or the remnant Line Item B that provided the maximum CPM.
+- If no eligible Ad Exchange ads or Line Item B can beat the reserve price, Ad Manager fills the impression with Line Item A based on its temporary CPM.

 When we refer to the CPM of an Ad Exchange ad, that CPM is on a net basis to the publisher (that is, it takes into account Ad Exchange's revenue share).